aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-ruby/ruby-programmers-guide/working-with-tasks-in-ruby/wbs-associated-with-a-task-in-ruby/_index.md

 ---

 ## **Aspose.Tasks - WBS Associated with a Task**
-To WBS Associated with a Task using **Aspose.Tasks Java for Ruby**, simply invoke **WbsAssociatedWithTask** module.
+To WBS Associated with a Task using **Aspose.Tasks Java for Ruby**, simply invoke **WBSAssociatedWithTask** module.
 Here you can see example code.

 **Ruby Code**